ThomasVirgo/Supabase-Test-Client/README.md

 - Add feedback on accepting/declining a friend request and update the state
 - add small pop ups for user feedback
 - add user profile image and use supabase storage
+- need to consider other table updates if a user updates their username

 ## Future features